Invizimals

-Invizimals is an augmented reality video game franchise developed by Novarama and published by Sony Computer Entertainment Europe.
+Invizimals is an augmented reality video game franchise developed by Novarama and owned by Sony Interactive Entertainment.
 The series, which originally began in 2009 as a video game on PSP, has since inspired toys, trading cards, comics and an animated television series telling an interconnected transmedia story.

 Games

 Invizimals

 Invizimals is a PlayStation Portable augmented reality video game developed by Novarama, and published by Sony Computer Entertainment Europe.
 It is a collectible creature game, and was bundled with the PSP's camera attachment on launch.

 Invizimals: Shadow Zone

 Invizimals: Shadow Zone is a PlayStation Portable augmented reality video game developed by Novarama, and published by Sony Computer Entertainment Europe.
 It is the sequel to 2009's Invizimals.
 As such, it is a collectible creature game, and requires the PSP's camera attachment for play.
-It was released on November 12, 2010 in Europe and on October 25, 2011 in North America.
+It was released on 12 November 2010, in Europe and on 25 October 2011 in North America.
 The game also includes a needed trap card to play but can be easily replaced by printing a new one.